bplaat/neva-processor/README.md

 ```

 ## Memory I/O interface
-All input and output options of the computer are based on memory.
-So you need some logic to decipher if you have to do something or not at all.
-There are several static places to which some things are connected:
+All input and output options of the computer are based on memory addresses.
+So you need to read or write to some specific addresses to communicate with other devices:
 ```

 0xff = Write an ASCII character to the terminal display